 • Identify accounts that have compromised credentials by monitoring for successful authentications paired with failed multifactor logins

-• Utilize the Okta API to automate security tasks
+• Utilise the Okta API to automate security tasks

 • Build upon identity monitoring to work towards a “Zero Trust” architecture